LoryPack/GenerativeNetworksScoringRulesProbabilisticForecasting/README.md

 - WeatherBench; we use the Z500 variable at the coarsest resolution (32x64).
 See [here](https://github.com/pangeo-data/WeatherBench) for Download instructions

-# Reproducibility:

-In the `config` folder, we report `.json` files containing the arguments used to run the experiments reported in the paper.

 # Scripts
 We have 5 scripts: